nushell/nushell/crates/nu-source/README.md

 ## Overview

-The `nu-source` crate contains types and traits that nu uses to keep track of the values it is processing.
-This type of data is referred to as "metadata" and there are several types of information that is tracked.
-Inside Nu, values are `Tagged`, which is a data structure that keeps track of the item and its metadata, which is also known as a `Tag`.
-A `Tag` is made up of location based information such as an `AnchorLocation` as well as a `Span`.
-An `AchorLocation` represents the location where a value originated from.
-This can be a `Url`, `File`, or `Source` text that a value was parsed from.
+The `nu-source` crate contains types and traits used for keeping track of _metadata_ about values being processed.
+Nu uses `Tag`s to keep track of where a value came from, an `AnchorLocation`, as well as positional information about the value, a `Span`.
+An `AchorLocation` can be a `Url`, `File`, or `Source` text that a value was parsed from.
-The source `Text` is special in that it is a type similar to a `String` with the ability to be cheaply cloned.
+The source `Text` is special in that it is a type similar to a `String` that comes with the ability to be cheaply cloned.
-A `Span` is used to keep track of the position of a value with a `start` and `end`.
+A `Span` keeps track of a value's `start` and `end` positions.
+These types make up the metadata for a value and are wrapped up together in a `Tagged` struct, which holds everything needed to track and locate a value.

 In addition to metadata tracking, `nu-source` also contains types and traits related to debugging, tracing, and formatting the metadata and values it processes.